ShanN256/LC-CS-Questions/Task Set 01.md

-# Questions form page 12
+# Questions from page 12
 Q.1
 Use the print() function to display text